You might have missed this.

 - Expertise in specific markets and geographies

-Finding a trustworthy SEO company can be hard.
+Finding a trustworthy SEO consultant can be hard.

 To help you find the right one, you want to check for the following things: